ScienceCore/climaterisk/book/en/md/00_Introduction_Setup/01_Getting_NASA_Earthdata_Credentials.md

 <!-- #endregion -->

 <!-- #region jupyter={"source_hidden": true} -->
-If you have *not* previously registered, to create an EarthData account, follow these steps:
+If you have *not* previously registered, to create an Earthdata account, follow these steps:

 + Navigate to [`https://urs.earthdata.nasa.gov/`](https://urs.earthdata.nasa.gov/).
 + You should see something that looks like this: